Dancing the Magic Dance

-In a short break from our narrative, we meet three sets of ancient entertainers.
-From Thebes to Avaris, the lifestyles of the ancients involved many kinds of festivity.
-Whether it was dancing for a hostess or god, leaping over charging bulls, or just getting roaring drunk, the Egyptians did it all!
+In a short break from our narrative, we meet some Egyptian entertainers.
+The lifestyles of the ancients involved many kinds of festivities: whether it was dancing for a noble hostess, leaping over bulls, or just getting roaring drunk at a religious festival, the Egyptians did it all!

 Direct Download (Save As mp3)

 Too good not to share: Calvin and Hobbes by Bill Watterson.

 Bull-leapers from Avaris, in the style of the Cretan Minoans.

 A Near-Eastern ring, depicting bull-leapers.